xiaoshu11111/COMP90019_project/COMP90019_android/graffiti/README.md

 click File -> New -> Import project, and choose the project folder, then wait for the gradle build and dowload dependency.

-A pop up window may appead says "unalbe to get Gradle wrapper properties", click "OK" button
+A pop up window may appeared says "unalbe to get Gradle wrapper properties", click "OK" button

 ## Run the application on simulator